 We’ve all received those unsolicited emails from an “SEO Guru” on the other side of the world, and sometimes even here in the US (so they say).

-Even we get those emails and we’re an SEO agency.
-Our clients get those emails too – no matter how great their site is performing in organic search.
+We receive those emails as an SEO agency.
+Our clients get those emails too – no matter how great their website is performing.

 These scam emails usually say that you have issues or problems with your rankings, your website, or that you aren’t on page one of Google and they can help you fix that.
 Usually at a very attractive, low rate.